Anyon condensation and the color code: Preliminaries

 Let us review how the data of the color-code anyons are captured by the boson table~\eqref{eq:BosonTable}.
 All color-code anyons are their own anti particles, hence two identical anyons fuse to the trivial anyon.
 For example we get $\rx \times \rx = \one$.
 Bosons which lie in the same row or column, fuse to the third boson in said row or column.
 Examples of such fusions are $\bx \times \by = \bz$ or $\gy \times \by = \ry$.
 Braiding between two bosons from the same row or column is trivial, e.g.,~$M_{\rx,\ry} = M_{\gz,\bz} = +1$, whereas bosons from differing rows and columns braid non-trivially, e.g.,~$M_{\gx,\rz} = -1$.

 Fusing two bosons which differ in both Pauli- and colour-label, results in one of six fermions

 Writing color-code fermions in terms of their composite bosons lets us infer all of their relevant data.
-For example, using rules we have defined in the previous section, (Sec.~\ref{sec:PrelimAnyons}) we find that fermions labelled with an even number label braid trivially with fermions labelled by an odd number, e.g.,~$M_{\fone,\ffour} = +1$, whereas two distinct even (odd) fermions braid non-trivially, e.g.,~$M_{\fthree,\ffive} = +1$.
+For example, using rules we have defined in the previous section, (Sec.~\ref{sec:PrelimAnyons}) we find that fermions labelled with an even number label braid trivially with fermions labelled by an odd number, e.g.,~$M_{\fone,\ffour} = +1$, whereas two distinct even (odd) fermions braid non-trivially, e.g.,~$M_{\fthree,\ffive} = -1$.

 To store quantum information in the color code, we can either place the code on a topologically non-trivial manifold, or we can introduce boundaries.
+We define the different boundary types of the color code in terms of anyon condensation in subsection~\ref{sec:Cond2dMax}.
 The prototypical example of an quantum error-correcting code in the color-code phase is the triangular color code, depicted in Fig.~\ref{fig:TriangularCCs}~(a).
 We associate a code distance $d$ with the code, given by the weight of its least-weight logical operator.
 The code depicted in Fig.~\ref{fig:TriangularCCs}~(a), for example, has a code distance $d=7$.
 Importantly, we have a family of codes that can be parameterised by their code distance that diverges.
 Assuming we have access to a sensible decoder~\cite{Wang10, Landahl11, Bombin12, Sarvepalli12, Delfosse17, Aloshious18, Li18, Tuckett19, Li20, Chubb21, Sabo21, Sahay2022}, we can correct all error configurations that affect fewer than some number of qubits that diverges in the code distance $d$.
-As we shall see in Sec.~\ref{sec:Cond2dMax}, logical operators in the color code appear as strings along non-trivial paths.
+As we discuss in Sec.~\ref{sec:Cond2dMax}, logical operators in the color code appear as strings along non-trivial paths.
 In codes with boundaries, such paths may connect distinct boundaries or enclose punctures.
 This means that by increasing the system size, i.e., by separating boundaries further apart or enlarging punctures, we can increase the code distance.
 This in turn means that we can tolerate more errors.
 Assuming errors happen sufficiently rarely, we can decrease the probability of a logical error occurring arbitrarily close to zero by increasing the code distance.